Mamiololo01/Deploy-Cloud-Agnostic-Jenkins-CI-CD-Pipelines-using-Terraform/README.md

 Having created my three terraform files, I am ready to move forward with deployment.
 Every terraform deployment starts with running the command ‘terraform init’- This command initializes the working directory containing Terraform configuration files and downloads any necessary provider modules.

-Next, I run the ‘terraform plan’ command — This shows what changes will be applied to infrastructure.
+Next, I run the "terraform validate" command to confirm that the configurations are fine and then run ‘terraform plan’ command — This shows what changes will be applied to infrastructure.
 This step is important because it allows you to review and confirm the changes before applying them.

 Next, I run the ‘terraform apply’ command, which will deploy our infrastructure.
 If this plan was modifying an existing deployment, terraform would automatically tear-down or redeploy new resources based on the changes in my main.tf from the last deployment.